radicalbit/radicalbit-ai-monitoring/docs/docs/quickstart.md

 ![Alt text](/img/quickstart/current_model_quality.png "Import Reference")

 * **Model Drift:**  This tab provides information about potential changes in the data distributions, known as drift, which can lead to model degradation.
-The drift is detected according to the field type: Chi-square test for categorical variables and Two-Samples Kolmogorov-Smirnov test for numerical ones.
+Drift is calculated using type-specific default algorithms.

 ![Alt text](/img/quickstart/current_model_drift.png "Import Reference")